opendocsg/opendoc-supreme-court-judgements/2019_SGHC_118/report.md

 32     I noted that the Court of Appeal pointed out in _Re Section 22 of the Mutual Assistance in Criminal Matters Act_ (“_Re Section 22_”) (at \[15\]), under the MACMA, a request for assistance is subject to two levels of checks, first by the AG and second by the Minister for Law, both of whom are charged with statutory duties to ensure that any such request must satisfy the statutory requirements before assistance can be given.
 However, both the AG and the Minister, as with the court hearing the application for the production order, would have only one side of the story.
 In making an application to discharge or vary the production order, the applicant puts forth his side of the story.
 Clearly, he must have access to the court documents for this purpose.

 33     The DAG submitted that reading O 89B r 3 restrictively (see \[24\] above) would not render the right under O 89B r 2(2) to challenge production orders otiose.
-The DAG reasoned that a person required to comply with a production order may apply to discharge or vary the order on the ground that he is unable to comply with the order. and the DAG argued that for this purpose, access to the court documents would not be required.[\[note: 10\]](#Ftn_10) That is true.
+The DAG reasoned that a person required to comply with a production order may apply to discharge or vary the order on the ground that he is unable to comply with the order. and the DAG argued that for this purpose, access to the court documents would not be required.[^10] That is true.
 However, that is not the only ground for a challenge under O 89B r 2(2).
 Section 22(3), MACMA, requires the court to be satisfied that the conditions in subsection (4) are fulfilled before it makes a production order.
 A person required to comply with a production order may challenge the order on the ground that any one or more of the conditions have not been fulfilled.

 34     The conditions in s 22(4), MACMA, are as follows: